felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.36.0-dev.5 =
+= 1.36.0-b.1 =

-(2018/11/22) Added a "Keywords" option in the Document SSO metabox for the Schema CreativeWork type and its sub-types.
+(2018/11/23) Added a "keywords" property in the Schema CreativeWork type markup.
+Added a "Keywords" option in the Document SSO metabox for the Schema CreativeWork type and its sub-types.

 = 1.35.1 =